 Aside from Xinja’s high-level of security within their app, they also hold an Authorised Deposit-taking Institution (ADI) licence which means they are governed by exactly the same rules as other Aussie banks when it comes to your money, including the deposit guarantee scheme which guarantees funds up to $250,000 per person.

-Xinja have already launched a transaction account to members on their early waiting list and they’ll be following this up soon with a savings account.
-They also have grand ambitions for the future, including offering products like home loans and personal loans, plus a whole range of new and exciting app features in the next year.
+Xinja have already launched both a transaction account and savings account and they also have grand ambitions for the future, including offering products like home loans and personal loans, plus a whole range of new and exciting app features in the next year.